 • If desired, insert the pretzel sticks into the snowmen to make arms.
 Wrap the snowmen's necks with red candy.
 If needed, use melted white chocolate to 'stick' the items in place.

-• Store the snowmen in an airtight container at room temperature for 1 day, in the fridge for up to 5 days or in the freezer for up to 1 month.
+• Store the snowmen truffles in an airtight container at room temperature for 1 day, in the fridge for up to 1 week or in the freezer for up to 1 month.
 The pretzel sticks will soften over time.

 Notes